Old River Lane/Northgate End - Frequently Asked Questions

 What opportunities will there be for local residents to comment on the proposals?

-There will be plenty of opportunities for residents to comment on proposals during the SPD process.
+We consulted the public in summer 2021 to seek views on arts centre proposals.
+There will also be plenty of opportunities for residents to comment during the SPD process and as the planning application is developed

 Can the council afford this?